 How do I adjust the time?

 It's really simple to adjust the time of your clock.
 Simply rotate the hands one at a time to the desired position.
-For full details on how to operate and adjust your clock please click here.

 How do I wind my clock?